Skip to Content

 It serves both domestic and international airlines, and there are a number of direct flights from the U.S. mainland and Canada.

-Flying to the islands:
+Flying to the Hawaiian islands

 We mentioned that no ferries run between the islands.